 - A Third Party ID Verification Check including an ID Check consent form.

-It’s up to the employer to conduct an external ID verification to check the application.
+It is the employer’s responsibility to conduct an external ID verification to check the application.
 This can be performed by Care Check at the extra cost of £12.
 An ID verification check is similar to a credit referencing check.
 It confirms the name and address of an applicant that is linked to details such as electoral roll, utilities and loan accounts.

 Please note: If an applicant is from outside the EEA and is applying for voluntary work, they will be unable to use Route 2.